Nomad1556/funky-tictactoeAI/README.md

 # A simple Tic Tac Toe AI

-This is a simple Tic Tac Toe game done in pygame where the players plays against an AI.
+This is a simple Tic Tac Toe game done in pygame where the player plays against an AI.

 **AI is implemented with a minimax algorithm.** This AI and the game are implemented in a very janky way and I might clean it up later.